Sundus-AlQadi/Cybersecurity-Portfolio/Notes/Access-Control.md

 Client-controlled values should never determine whether a user is an administrator.

 Security by obscurity is not access control.
 Admin functionality must be protected by server-side authorization checks, even if the URL is hidden or difficult to guess.

+## User Role Modification Through Profile Updates

+Some applications expose profile update functionality that accepts more parameters than intended.

+If sensitive fields such as role identifiers are accepted from user-controlled requests, attackers may be able to elevate their privileges.

+### Lab 04: User Role Can Be Modified in User Profile

+In this lab, a profile update request exposed role-related information.

+By modifying the JSON request and adding a role-related field, administrative privileges were obtained and the admin panel became accessible.

+### Key Takeaway

+Profile update functionality should only accept approved fields.

+Sensitive attributes such as role IDs, permissions, and administrator flags must be protected from user modification.